AvalonKing logo

 All articles

-How Do You Apply a Ceramic Coating Like Armor Shield IX?Updated 5 months ago
+How Do You Apply a Ceramic Coating Like Armor Shield IX?Updated a year ago

 Applying Armor Shield IX is a super simple procedure.
 Sure, the required prep work is a tad on the time-consuming side, but once that’s knocked out, the ceramic application process is smoother than a lubed-up slip-and-slide.